Women Living Under Muslim Laws: Origins

-The trigger for the establishment of the network was independent events in various parts of the Muslim world, "in which women were deprived of so -called Islamic laws women of their human rights".
+The trigger for the establishment of the network was independent events in various parts of the Muslim world, "in which so-called Islamic laws deprived women of their human rights".
 Women from Algeria, Morocco, Sudan, Iran, Mauritius, Tanzania, Bangladesh and Pakistan founded an action committee in 1980 to support women's struggles for their rights on site.
 This resulted in the network with coordination offices in London, Dakar and Lahore between 1984 and 1986.
 It does not represent an ideology or uniform point of view.

 The network started out as a loose organization with no fixed membership, where individual and groups assumed responsibility for specific initiatives.
-It attracted women affected by Muslim laws, whether they are Muslims or not, bringing together religious believers, human rights advocates, secularists and atheists.
+It attracted women harmed by Muslim laws, whether they are Muslims or not, bringing together religious believers, human rights advocates, secularists and atheists.

 Until Marieme Helie Lucas retired as international coordinator in the late 1990s, it remained a fluid organization without clearly defined staff positions.